Atkins 20 Plan: Phase 1 - What Low Carb Foods You Can Eat In This Phase

 Use only Atkins low-carb products.

 Most of these have been tested to ensure that their impact on your blood sugar level is minimal.
-The majority of them are coded for Phase 1.
+The majority of Atkins products containing 3g NC or less are suitable for Phase 1.

 Acceptable foods only.